tolopsy/easy-backup/README.md

 		Like this 👉🏾
 	`./backupd -archive=/path/to/archive`

-	- The default backup cycle is 10 seconds.
+	- The backup cycle runs every 10 seconds by default.
 This means that every 10 seconds, the daemon will perform the backup process.

-		You can update this cycle by appending an interval flag to the command.
+		You can update this cycle interval by appending an interval flag to the command.

 		Like this 👉🏾
 		`./backupd -interval=40s`
 	's' in '40s' above represents seconds.
 You can specify any interval you wish.
 	Use 'h' for hour and 'm' for minute.
 You can also combine the interval units like this - `./backupd -interval=1h20m30s`.

+    - To run backup once, include the `--once` flag.

 Adios!